arcus/education_modules/ontologies/OntologyTraining_LiaScript.md

 ## Ontologies

 Ontologies are a foundational component of the annotation process.
 While taxonomies and ontologies are both used to organize knowledge, they differ significantly in how they represent information and relationships between concepts.
-Understanding these differences is important when selecting terminology for labels as part of the development of annotation guidelines.
+Understanding these differences is important when selecting or creating terminology for labels as part of the development of annotation guidelines.
 In this module, you will learn:
 - How ontologies extend beyond simple hierarchical classification,
 - Why ontologies are preferred for annotation projects,